superohm99/TesaTopGunRally17-Hardware-Group-/README.md

 # TesaTopGunRally17

-The Embedded Thailand competition that solve Flood and drought disaster (Hardware Group)
+The Embedded Thailand competition that solve Flood and drought disaster at Ubon Ratchathani University (Hardware Group)